chauhan-varun/JazzAi/README.md

-# JazzAI - WhatsApp AI Companion with MongoDB
+# JazzAi - WhatsApp AI Companion with MongoDB

-JazzAI is a WhatsApp-based AI companion that uses the Perplexity API to provide natural, personalized conversations.
+JazzAi is a WhatsApp-based AI companion that uses the Perplexity API to provide natural, personalized conversations.
 This MongoDB-powered version supports multiple users simultaneously, with improved scalability and data management.

 ## Features